- Route: Sierra

 The friendships I made while at the Ronald McDonald House impacted me in ways I could never forget.
 Jeremy’s newborn son was going through his third heart surgery, Briana was fighting a severe GI disorder, and Bushoy was put through a multitude of extensive back surgeries, and though I don’t recall the details of each diagnosis, I remember how each of them were filled with tremendous hope.
 Because of the encouragement Bushoy, Briana, Jeremy, and many others at the Ronald McDonald House gave to me while receiving medical treatment, I want to ride for them and use my body in ways that they cannot.
 I also want to ride for my aunts who proved that they wouldn’t let cancer stop them from living to raise their kids in strong, healthy homes.
 I want to ride for my professor, Dr. Meadows, who uses the low places from her hardships as stepping stones for others to climb higher and closer to hope.
 I want to ride for my friend’s dad with stage 4 lymphoma and walk alongside them as they face the bumpy road ahead.
 I want to ride for my sweet friend Abbie, who now has to experience what life is like without her mother to call and talk to (like I do at least 5x a day).

 I will ride.
 I will for the stories of those around me and the chance to be a part of them- for my teammates, our supporters, and for those of every person we encounter throughout this journey.
 I will ride to share knowledge and awareness on cancer, as well as for charity to contribute to the research and prevention of this disease.
 I will ride for hope - perhaps one of the greatest weapons in our fight against despair and hardships.

-I ride for Aunt Melissa & Aunt Sarah.
+Aunt Melissa & Aunt Sarah